-Earlier today, the European Commission (the "EC") announced the launch of a sector inquiry into the e-commerce sector in the European Union ("EU").
-This is the first sector inquiry in the EU since 2008, and is part of the EC's broader Digital Single Market ("DSM") Strategy.
-The Directorate General for Competition ("DG COMP") will examine whether companies selling products online have illegally restricted cross-border ecommerce in the EU.
+The European Commission announced the launch of a inquiry into the e-commerce sector in the European Union.
+This is the first sector inquiry in the EU since 2008 and is part of the EC's broader digital single market (DSM) strategy.
+The Directorate General for Competition will examine whether companies selling products online have illegally restricted cross-border ecommerce in the EU.

-Scope of the e-Commerce Sector Inquiry
+Scope of the E-Commerce Sector Inquiry

-Commissioner Vestager expects that the inquiry will (i) strengthen and make more uniform the actions of the EC and national competition authorities regarding restrictions on online sales, (ii) provide guidance to companies active in the sector, (iii) encourage those companies to implement compliance programmes and take other preventive measures; and (iv) provide valuable input into the EC's DSM Strategy.1
+Competition Commissioner Margrethe Vestager expects that the inquiry will (i) strengthen and make more uniform the actions of the EC and national competition authorities regarding restrictions on online sales, (ii) provide guidance to companies active in the sector, (iii) encourage those companies to implement compliance programs and take other preventive measures; and (iv) provide valuable input into the EC's DSM strategy.[1]

-The sector inquiry will focus on potential barriers to cross-border online trade in "goods and services in which e-commerce is most widespread such as electronics, clothing and shoes, as well as digital content".2 In essence, the inquiry will extend to virtually all companies that sell goods or services online in the EU.
+The sector inquiry will focus on potential barriers to cross-border online trade in "goods and services in which e-commerce is most widespread such as electronics, clothing and shoes, as well as digital content."
+[2] In essence, the inquiry will extend to virtually all companies that sell goods or services online in the EU.

-Regulation 1/2003 enables the EC to conduct inquiries in a particular sector where there are indicators that competition (and often market integration) is restricted or distorted.3 Previous sector inquiries have been conducted in the energy, financial services and pharmaceutical sectors.
-In its Press Release, the EC stressed that "[t]he purpose of the e-commerce sector inquiry is to gain more market knowledge in order to better understand the nature, prevalence and effects of [...] barriers erected by companies that hinder cross-border e-commerce and to assess them in the light of EU antitrust rules".4
+Regulation 1/2003 enables the EC to conduct inquiries in a particular sector where there are indicators that competition (and often market integration) is restricted or distorted.[3]
+Previous sector inquiries have been conducted in the energy, financial services and pharmaceutical sectors.
+In its press release, the EC stressed that "[t]he purpose of the e-commerce sector inquiry is to gain more market knowledge in order to better understand the nature, prevalence and effects of [...] barriers erected by companies that hinder cross-border e-commerce and to assess them in the light of EU antitrust rules."[4]